KwonNayeon/blog/thedatascienceblog/content/posts/crawling_pet_project.md

 +++
-title = 'Web Scraping and Text Analysis of Travel Trends on Blogs' date = '2024-11-12' summary = "A data-driven exploration of Taiwan travel trends using Naver blog analysis and web scraping" description = 'A comprehensive analysis of Korean travel trends in Taiwan through web scraping, text preprocessing, and analysis of Naver blog posts' toc = false readTime = true
+title = 'Web Scraping and Text Analysis of Travel Trends on Blogs' date = '2024-11-12' summary = 'A data-driven exploration of Taiwan travel trends using Naver blog analysis and web scraping.' description = 'A comprehensive analysis of Korean travel trends in Taiwan through web scraping, text preprocessing, and analysis of Naver blog posts' toc = false readTime = true